 WHERE YOU’LL STAY

-Accommodation on the farm is available at an extra cost.
-We have two accommodation options; rooms in our bamboo bunkhouse are available for US$150 for the 2 weeks, and accommodation in our newly built bamboo yurts are available for US$170.
+Beautiful, bamboo yurts and rooms are available on the farm at a slightly extra cost.
+You can either stay in a bamboo room option for US$150 for the entire 2 weeks, or in our newly designed, solar powered yurts for US$170.
 These options are both shared.
-If you would like a private room these are also available upon booking.
-All participants are encouraged to stay on site during the course.
-Both accommodation options include composting toilets and warm outdoor showers.
+If you would like a private room please email us on [email protected] All participants are encouraged to stay on the farm during the course as a big part of the experience is living in community for the 2 weeks.
+Both accommodation options include composting toilets and rustic warm showers.

 WHAT YOU’LL EAT